 How to Increase the Credit Limit on Your Secured Credit Card

-You may be able to build or rebuild credit with responsible use with a secured credit card.1 As your credit improves, you might require a larger credit line for bigger expenses such as furniture, a laptop, or car repairs.
+You may be able to build your credit with responsible use1 using a secured credit card.
+As your credit improves, you might require a larger credit line for bigger expenses such as furniture, a laptop, or car repairs.
 Here are some tips on how to increase your secured credit card limit.

 How is the credit limit set on a secured credit card?

-Each card issuer sets secured credit card credit limits according to their own guidelines.
-Typically, the issuer will evaluate your income, expenses, and credit history to establish a starting credit limit.
+Typically, a card issuer evaluates your income, expenses, and credit history to establish a starting credit limit.
 With a secured credit card, your credit limit is tied to a security deposit.
-For example, if you are approved for a secured card with a credit limit of $300, you will be required to provide $300 as a security deposit before you are allowed to use the card.
+For example, if you’re approved for a secured card with a credit limit of $300, you must provide a $300 security deposit before you can borrow up to that limit.

-Note that this deposit is not the same thing as a fee; it is refundable at the close of your account as long as you do not have an outstanding balance or if the issuer upgrades your account to an unsecured card.
+Note that this deposit is not the same as a fee; it’s refundable at the close of your account as long as your account is in good standing and you don’t have an outstanding balance or if the issuer upgrades your account to an unsecured card.

 How do you qualify for a higher limit on your secured credit card?

-Even though your secured credit card is backed by your security deposit, you don’t want to max out your credit limit each month.
-Credit utilization accounts for a certain percentage of your credit score depending on the model, and it is best to keep your credit utilization rate as low as you can.
-Credit utilization is calculated by dividing how much credit card debt you have by your total amount of credit limit among all cards.
-Therefore, if you have a $500 secured credit card limit, you want to keep your revolving balance as low as you can.
+For instance, even though your secured credit card is backed by your security deposit, you don’t want to max out your credit limit each month.
+Credit utilization accounts for a certain percentage of your credit score, depending on the scoring model, and it’s best to keep your credit utilization rate as low as possible.
+Credit utilization is calculated by dividing your total debt from all your revolving credit accounts (accounts you can borrow from, repay, and borrow from again) by your total available credit across all your revolving accounts.
+Therefore, if you have a $500 credit limit, you might want to keep your revolving balance well below that.